ahirner/backtrack-rs/README.md

 The same result as above can be obtained by first "computing" the last item at each step.
-Such an approach makes more sense if actual work on more than one prior value needs to be peformed for any given sat check.
+Such an approach makes more sense if work on more than one prior value needs to be peformed for any given sat check.

 ```rust